infosecn1nja/Red-Teaming-Toolkit/README.md

 * **Advanced Threat Tactics – Course and Notes** This is a course on red team operations and adversary simulations. https://blog.cobaltstrike.com/2015/09/30/advanced-threat-tactics-course-and-notes
 * **Red Team Tips** as posted by @vysecurity on Twitter. https://vincentyiu.co.uk/red-team-tips
 * **Awesome Red Teaming** List of Awesome Red Team / Red Teaming Resources. https://github.com/yeyintminthuhtut/Awesome-Red-Teaming
+* **APT & CyberCriminal Campaign Collection** This is a collection of APT and CyberCriminal campaigns.
+Please fire issue to me if any lost APT/Malware events/campaigns. https://github.com/CyberMonitor/APT_CyberCriminal_Campagin_Collections
 * **ATT&CK for Enterprise Software** is a generic term for custom or commercial code, operating system utilities, open-source software, or other tools used to conduct behavior modeled in ATT&CK. https://attack.mitre.org/wiki/Software
 * **Planning a Red Team exercise** This document helps inform red team planning by contrasting against the very specific red team style described in Red Teams. https://github.com/magoo/redteam-plan
 * **Awesome Lockpicking** a curated list of awesome guides, tools, and other resources related to the security and compromise of locks, safes, and keys. https://github.com/meitar/awesome-lockpicking